MicrosoftDocs/customer-insights/ci-docs/paid-license.md

 ms.custom: intro-internal
 ---

-# Familiarize with the first-run experience
+# Get started after purchasing Customer Insights

 This article explains how to take your first steps in Dynamics 365 Customer Insights after your organization has purchased a subscription.
 If you'd like to purchase Customer Insights, our contact options are listed on the [Dynamics 365 Customer Insights website](https://dynamics.microsoft.com/ai/customer-insights/).